Infertility Support Resources for Couples and Individuals

 Who runs these groups and how do I find one?

 Infertility support groups aren’t run by one specific person or specialist.
-Rather, they can be run by professionals such as social workers, clinicians, specialists, or they can be peer-led, by folks who have gone through the experience.
+Rather, they can be run by professionals such as social workers, clinicians, and specialists, or they can be peer-led, by folks who have gone through the experience.